ArnavGoel03/Power-grid-analysis/README.md

 Comparing outage duration across price groups shows that low-price states experience longer typical outages than high-price states, with both higher mean and median durations.
 This suggests that electricity pricing may serve as a proxy for infrastructure investment and grid reliability, motivating a formal hypothesis test of whether high-price states systematically experience shorter outages.

-Fuel supply emergencies produce the longest outages by a large margin.
-Severe weather is both frequent and long, which makes it especially important from a planning perspective.

 ---

 ## Assessment of Missingness